atdiar/xhttp/handlers/compression/README.md

 It conforms to the signature of linkable handlers as defined by the xhttp package, by implementing the xhttp.HandlerLinker interface.

-It is possible to disable gzip compression per request in order to avoid some CSRF vulnerabilities.
+It is possible to disable gzip compression for some request methods in order to avoid some CSRF vulnerabilities.

 ##How to use it?